 My 27-year-old son is the successful product of a great Arizona education—elementary through ASU.
 His brother, attending the same elementary school, had to navigate a dismantled system.
-Thanks to No Child Left Behind and the AZ legislators’ response to that (omnipresent testing), the flood of illegal immigration and the legislators’ response to that (ending bilingual education), my younger son wasted his first years on meaningless AIMS worksheets, waiting for the English Language Learners to catch up, and surviving playground gangs.
+Thanks to No Child Left Behind and the AZ legislators’ response to that (omnipresent testing), immigration and legislators’ counterproductive response to that (ending bilingual education), my younger son struggled in his early years: filling out boring AIMS worksheets, waiting for English Language Learners to catch up, and surviving playground gangs.
 It took research, effort, patience, and winning an enrollment lottery to move him into schools that work, the kind all of our children deserve to attend.

 After what our federal and state governments have done to education, it is amazing we have any teachers left, or that anyone majors in Education.
 We are beginning to understand how brains work and people learn, and we are training marvelous teachers to capitalize on that.
 Then we don’t let them use what they know.
 We legislate stupidity, teachers struggle to teach the best they can, and we can’t even pay them a livable wage.

 Teachers should not have to live in poverty, inherit money, or marry a “real’ breadwinner.

 Let’s do something revolutionary: fund education, pay teachers a competitive wage, and educate ALL our children.